Austin Riley Player Props: Braves vs. Diamondbacks

-Austin Riley -- with a slugging percentage of .634 in his past 10 games, including three home runs -- will be in action for the Atlanta Braves versus the Arizona Diamondbacks, with Ryne Nelson on the hill, on June 3 at 10:10 PM ET.
+Austin Riley -- with a slugging percentage of .585 in his past 10 games, including three home runs -- will be in action for the Atlanta Braves versus the Arizona Diamondbacks, with Zac Gallen on the mound, on June 4 at 4:10 PM ET.

-In his most recent game, he went 1-for-4 with a double against the Diamondbacks.
+He had a hitless showing in his last game (0-for-4 with an RBI) against the Diamondbacks.

 Austin Riley Game Info & Props vs. the Diamondbacks